catseye/SixtyPical/doc/Analyzing.markdown

     | }
     ? routine 'main' does not preserve 'NamedLocation Nothing "score"'

-What the solution to the above is to notate `update_score` as intentionally modifying score, as an "output" of the routine.
+Of course, the difference between poisoning and intentionally modifying a storage location is a matter of intent.
+The solution to the above is to explicitly notate `update_score` as an "output" of the routine.

     | assign byte border_colour 4000
     | reserve byte score